EDAA Health and Safety Rules

 Wearing gardening gloves offers some protection from cuts.

-12. Visitors to the allotment
+13. Visitors to the Allotment

 The behaviour of visitors is the responsibility of the allottee who invited them.
 Visitors should abide by all the rules that apply to allottees.
-Children and visitors must remain on the allottees plot and not wander around the site unaccompanied.
+Children and visitors must remain on the allottee’s plot and not wander around the site unaccompanied.

 The health and safety guidance and risk assessments will be reviewed annually immediately prior to the AGM.